contributor-assistant/github-action/README.md

 #### 5. Whitelisting users and bots

 If a GitHub username is included in the whitelist, they will not be required to sign a CLA.
-You can make use of this feature If you don't want your colleague to sign the CLA.
+You can make use of this feature If you don't want your colleagues working in the same team/organisation  to sign the CLA.
 And also, Since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to whitelist them.
-You can do so by adding their names in a comma seperated string to the `whitelist` input(in this case `dependabot-preview[bot],greenkeeper[bot]`) to the `whitelist`input in the workflow file.
+You can do so by adding their names in a comma seperated string to the `whitelist` input in workflow file(in this case `dependabot-preview[bot],greenkeeper[bot]`).
 You can also use wildcard symbol in case you want to whitelist all bot users something like `bot*`.

 #### 6. Signatures can be additionally stored on the Ethereum Blockchain